Model overrides

 {

-"strong_model": { "provider": "openai", "model": "provider-model-id" },
+"strong_model": { "provider": "openai", "model": "<provider-model-id>" },

-"weak_model": { "provider": "gemini", "model": "provider-model-id" }
+"weak_model": { "profile_id": "<provider_profile_id>" }

 | Field | Effect |